-Charlie Sokaitis joined NBC26 as Sports Director in June of 2015.
+Charlie Sokaitis is an Emmy award-winning journalist who joined NBC26 as Sports Director in June of 2015.

 Although he was born in Colorado, Charlie has lived all over the country and considers Alaska home.